hpyproject/hpy/docs/porting-guide.rst

     as soon as they are no longer needed.
 The debug mode will report a long-lived ``HPy`` as a potential memory leak.

-  * In PyPy, they are implemented using an indirection: they are indexes inside a big list of GC-managed objects: this big list is tracked by the GC, so when an object move its pointer is correctly updated.
+  * In PyPy and GraalPython, they are implemented using an indirection: they are indexes inside a big list of GC-managed objects: this big list is tracked by the GC, so when an object move its pointer is correctly updated.